pingcap/tidb/docs/adding_tz_env.md

 ## Abstract

 When it comes to time-related calculation, it is hard for the distributed system.
-This proposal tries to resolve two problems: 1. timezone may be inconsistent across multiple `TiDB` instance, 2. performance degradation casued by pushing `System` down to `TiKV`.
+This proposal tries to resolve two problems: 1. timezone may be inconsistent across multiple `TiDB` instances, 2. performance degradation casued by pushing `System` down to `TiKV`.
 The impact of this proposal is changing the way of `TiDB` inferring system's timezone name.
 Before this proposal, the default timezone name pushed down to TiKV is `System` when session's timezone is not set.
-After this, TiDB evaluates system's timezone name via `TZ` environment variable and then pushes the real name down to `TiKV` rather than `System`.
+After this, TiDB evaluates system's timezone name via `TZ` environment variable and the path of the soft link of `/etc/localtime`.
+If both of them are failed, `TiDB` then push `UTC` to `TiKV`.

 ## Background

 After we solved the daylight saving time issue, we found the performance degradation of TiKV side.
 Thanks for the investigation done by engineers from TiKV.
-The root cause of such performance delegation is that TiKV infers `System` timezone name via a third party lib, which calls a syscall and costs a lot.
-In our internal benchmark system, after [this PR](https://github.com/pingcap/tidb/search?q=daylight+saving+time&type=Issues), our codebase is 1000 times slower than before.
+The root cause of such performance degradation is that TiKV infers `System` timezone name via a third party lib, which calls a syscall and costs a lot.
+In our internal benchmark system, after [this PR](https://github.com/pingcap/tidb/pull/6823), our codebase is 1000 times slower than before.
 We have to address this.

-Another problem needs also to be addressed is the the poentially incosistent timezone name across multiple `TiDB` instances. `TiDB` instances may reside at different timezone which could produce incorrect calculation when it comes to time-related calculation.
+Another problem needs also to be addressed is the potentially incosistent timezone name across multiple `TiDB` instances. `TiDB` instances may reside at different timezone which could produce incorrect calculation when it comes to time-related calculation.
 Just getting `TiDB`'s sytem timezone could be be broken.
 We need find a way to ensure the uniqueness of global timezone name across multiple `TiDB`'s timezone name.

 ## Proposal